Second-Order Rate Region of Constant-Composition Codes for the Multiple-Access Channel: Extension to the Gaussian Setting

-where $H_{k}$ is the Hermite polynomial of degree $k$; see \cite[Eq.
-(15)]{GaussianCardinality}.
-As shown in \cite{GaussianCardinality}, we obtain the desired convergence rate provided that the expectation appearing in \eqref{eq:Chi2} is zero for odd values of $k$, and also for $k\le2m-1$.
-For odd values of $k$, we simply use the same symmetry argument as \cite{GaussianCardinality}; since the distributions of $X_{m1}$ and $X_{m2}$ are both symmetric, so is that of their weighted sum.
+where $H_{k}$ is the Hermite polynomial of degree $k$ (see \cite[Eq.~(15)]{GaussianCardinality}).
+As shown in \cite{GaussianCardinality}, we obtain the desired exponential convergence rate of the mutual information provided that the expectation appearing in \eqref{eq:Chi2} is zero for odd values of $k$, and also for $k\le2m-1$.
+For odd values of $k$, we use the same symmetry argument as that of \cite{GaussianCardinality}; since the distributions of $X_{m1}$ and $X_{m2}$ are both symmetric, so is that of their weighted sum.
 To handle the remaining values $k\le2m-1$, we write